User Handles for Node and Connector in Blazor Diagram Component

 How to align the connector fixed user handle

-The connector’s fixed user handle can be aligned over its segment path using the Alignment property of fixed user handle.
+The connector’s fixed user handle can be precisely positioned along its segment path using the Alignment property of the ConnectorFixedUserHandle class.
+This property allows for fine-tuned control over the handle’s placement, enhancing the user interface and interaction capabilities of the diagram.

 The following table shows all the possible alignments visually shows the fixed user handle positions.